sasaki77/gfhttpva/README.md

 Example `table` reponse

-The table can be composed of any columns but each element name of `structure value` must be `columnX`.
+The table can be composed of any columns but each element name of `structure value` must be `columnX` or coincident with labels.
 ```
 epics:nt/NTTable:1.0
-    string[] labels [value,seconds,nanoseconds,status,severity]
+    string[] labels [value,secondsPastEpoch,nanoseconds,status,severity]
     structure value
         double[] column0 [1.1, 1.2, 2.0]
         double[] column1 [1460589140, 1460589141, 1460589142]